fabrikant/AudiobooksGreen/README_en.md

 Emphasis has been placed on the proxy's existence as the primary source of threat, for some reason.
 I don't understand why.
 Nothing prevents me from stealing your login credentials directly from the [Audiobooks Green](https://apps.garmin.com/en-EN/apps/0fbb79e9-1b2b-41e6-96a2-32679b484db4) app, right?
 Similarly, I don't understand the fundamental difference between my application and any other installed from the store or from a package not built by you.
 Who can guarantee that a package compiled by someone else doesn't contain backdoors?

-In any case, it's true that if you use a program from the [store](https://apps.garmin.com/en-EN/apps/0fbb79e9-1b2b-41e6-96a2-32679b484db4) and/or my proxy, your audiobookshelf instance is at risk.
+Any way, it's true that if you use a program from the [store](https://apps.garmin.com/en-EN/apps/0fbb79e9-1b2b-41e6-96a2-32679b484db4) and/or my proxy, your audiobookshelf instance is at risk.
 If I wanted to, I could easily steal your credentials and listen to your Terry Pratchett for free.

 Don't want to take this **terrible risk**, but want to listen to books from your watch?
-I have **great news** for you!!!
+I have

+## **Great News** For You!!!

 You can now independently check ~7000 lines for any hidden backdoors, build the application yourself, and install it on your watch.